Ivor Abrahams: Work

-By the late 1960s Abrahams had found inspiration in the imagery of domestic gardens.
+By the late 1960s, Abrahams had found inspiration in the imagery of domestic gardens.
 As well as bronze, he started using new material for his work, nylon flocking, pre-vulcanized latex, styrene and plastics.
 After a solo show at the Richard Feigen Gallery in New York in 1970, he established his international reputation with a major museum show at the Kolnisher Kunstverein Cologne in 1973.
-In 1975, he met James Mayor who invited him to show the following year at the Mayor Gallery, thus beginning an association which continued till his death.
+In 1975, he met James Mayor, who invited him to show the following year at the Mayor Gallery, thus beginning an association that continued till his death.

 Abrahams' print output includes his garden series and suites celebrating Edmund Burke and Edgar Allan Poe showcased in a Royal Academy exhibition in 2010.
 His body of prints was published by Bernard Jacobson who regularly exhibited his work in London and the US.
-In 1982, Bryan Robertson organised an exhibition of the sculptures at the Warwick Arts Trust and in 1984 he was invited to mount his first sculpture retrospective at the Yorkshire Sculpture Park.
+In 1982, Bryan Robertson organised an exhibition of the sculptures at the Warwick Arts Trust. and in 1984 he was invited to mount his first sculpture retrospective at the Yorkshire Sculpture Park.

-Abrahams' post-Cubist architectural structures of the 90s resulted in a commission by the Goodwood Sculpture Park and the purchase of the bronze Head of the Stairs by the Royal Borough of Kensington & Chelsea.
+Abrahams' post-Cubist architectural structures of the 1990s resulted in a commission by the Goodwood Sculpture Park and the purchase of the bronze Head of the Stairs by the Royal Borough of Kensington & Chelsea.

-In the 2000s a series of owls and cockerels, using various media, including enamel on steel epoxy resin and decal, culminated in the 2005 Mayor Gallery exhibition 'A Parliament of Owls'.
-2007 saw a mini retrospective entitled The Four Seasons of Ivor Abrahams at One Canada Square in Canary Wharf.
-In 2008 the Henry Moore Institute mounted an exhibition of early work untitled By Leafy Ways showing the 1972 film of the same name, which prompted a reintroduction of the Garden image.
+In the 2000s, a series of owls and cockerels, using various media, including enamel on steel epoxy resin and decal, culminated in the 2005 Mayor Gallery exhibition A Parliament of Owls.
+A mini-retrospective entitled The Four Seasons of Ivor Abrahams was held in 2007 at One Canada Square in Canary Wharf.
+In 2008, the Henry Moore Institute mounted an exhibition of early work untitled By Leafy Ways showing the 1972 film of the same name, which prompted a reintroduction of the Garden image.
 In 2012, a retrospective at the Royal West of England Academy was accompanied by an Andrew Lambirth monograph: Eden and Other Suburbs, the Life and Work of Ivor Abrahams.